 3.7 Automotive Active Safety, Automotive Diagnostic data exchange, Automotive Freight protection, Automotive Environmental & safety systems

+The general trend within the automotive industry is that short range communication services are developing rapidly and is expected to be expanded further over the next 10-15 years due to e.g raw material economy, weight, vehicle integration, functionality on safety, security, environment and comfort.
+This includes new radio communication services and applications to meet the increasing regulatory requirement for improved road safety and sustainable driving but also a technology paradigm shift where wireless communication replaces in car wired systems and where comfort systems and integrated infotainment systems are required by the customers.

+The automotive industry is operating with a lead time of 7 years and a 15+ year’s lifetime of vehicles.
+A long term and sustainable spectrum planning is important.

+Automotive SRD applications include:

+• Future comfort services in and outside of the vehicle such as activating vehicle facilities and status telemetry information;

+• Road-safety/security applications where a predictable sharing environment is justified such as wireless sensors and vehicle alarms, diagnostic data exchange, freight, freight protection.

 Short Range Devices currently perform a variety of important functions in modern automobiles including keyless entry/immobilisation.
 In accordance with information provided by the European Automotive Manufacturers Association (ACEA), the existing passenger car fleet in Europe (ACEA: "Vehicles in use" in 2005) [ref] consists of more than 250 million vehicles.
 By 2015 the number of vehicles in Europe is expected to increase to 400 million.
 Currently approximately 60 % of these vehicles are equipped with one or more SRDs.
 Approximately 6 million new vehicles are sold in Europe every year.
 80 % of all new vehicles are currently equipped with SRD devices.
 Thus in future SRD equipment will be universally used by all vehicles on the roads in Europe.